ProviderProtocol/Unified-Provider-Protocol/UPP-1.1.spec.md

 **History Detection:**

-useLLM determines if the first argument is history or input:
+llm() determines if the first argument is history or input:
 - `Message[]` or `Thread` → history
 - `string`, `Message`, or `ContentBlock` → input (no history)